-Excessive filling in the flood plain can result in negative impacts on water flow and storage capacity of the flood plain which can cause or increase flooding and/or erosion on other nearby properties.
-Excessive filling in the flood plain can also cause sedimentation which can impact water quality.
+Filling in the flood plain can result in negative impacts on water flow and storage capacity of the flood plain which can cause or increase flooding and/or erosion on other nearby properties.
+Filling in the flood plain can also cause sedimentation which can impact water quality.
 To prevent these negative impacts, fill placement and lot grading activities within the floodway are generally restricted to what is required for floodproofing purposes.
-The placement of excessive fill for landscaping purposes is generally not permitted.
+The placement of fill for landscaping purposes is generally not permitted.